Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Dynamics of Interacting Phantom Energy

-We are interested to study the impact of parameters $m$ and $\alpha$ on the stability of critical points in the presence of scalar field model.
-We plot the dynamical behavior of critical points for $Q=\alpha\dot{\sigma}_m$ by taking different values of $\alpha$ and $m$ as shown in Figure \textbf{1}.
-In these numerical plots, we observe that the eigenvalues are positive indicating the point $P_{1}$ as an unstable past attractor for $m>0$ in the physical phase space except for $\alpha=1, m=-2$ at which the system becomes undetermined.
-For $m<0$, this point becomes stable future attractor.
-The dynamical analysis shows a matter dominated era ultimately followed by a late accelerated expansion phase of the universe.
+We are interested to explore the influence of physical parameters ($\alpha$ and $m$) on the stability of cosmos coupled with scalar field.
+We plot the dynamical characteristics of critical points for $Q=\alpha\dot{\sigma}_m$ in the vicinity of different values of $\alpha$ and $m$ as shown in Figure \textbf{1}.
+We find negative eigenvalues which show the point $P_{1}$ as a stable future attractor for $m>0$ in the physical phase space except for $\alpha=1$ at which the system becomes undetermined.
+For $\alpha,~m<0$, this point behaves as an unstable node.